 b.
-Completion of an Application for Accelerated and Dual Enrollment and the Statement of Eligibility for Accelerated High School Students signed by the principal certifying that students have a minimum cumulative B average (3.0) and recommending that they be admitted under this policy;
+Completion of an Application for Accelerated Credit and the Statement of Eligibility for Accelerated High School Students signed by the principal certifying that students have a minimum cumulative B average (3.0) and recommending that they be admitted under this policy;

 c.
 Enrollment only in postsecondary courses for which high school pre-requisites have been completed (for example, students may not take English Composition until all required high school English courses have been completed).
-High school students must have either the appropriate ACT or ACCUPLACER exam scores to place into eligible courses to requirements A and C.
+High school students must have either the appropriate ACT or ACCUPLACER exam scores to place into eligible courses.